An in-depth report on the causes, diagnosis, treatment, and prevention of psoriasis.

 Biological Response Modifiers

-Biological response modifiers, sometimes called "biologics," belong to a new class of drugs that are considered the most exciting development in psoriasis treatment.
+Biological response modifiers, sometimes called "biologics," belong to a newer class of drugs that are considered the most exciting development in psoriasis treatment.
 Biologics are genetically engineered drugs that interfere with specific components of the autoimmune response.
-Because of their precise targets, these drugs do not damage the entire immune system like general immunosuppressants.
-Biologic drugs are expensive.
+Because of their precise targets, these drugs do not affect the entire immune system like general immunosuppressants.
+Biologic drugs tend to be more expensive.

 The biologics traditionally used to treat plaque psoriasis (described below) are now also considered in the treatment of pustular psoriasis.
 Many studies testing new biologics are underway.